loft-demos/vcluster-platform-demo-app-template/docs/generator-argocd-webhook-cutover.md

 - `argo-webhook-url` and `argo-appset-webhook-url` `Secret`s from
   `vcluster-platform-demo-generator/vcluster-platform-gitops/virtual-cluster-templates/vcluster-platform-demo-template.yaml`

-The upstream Generator repo should no longer create the Argo webhook resources or the URL secrets once this repo owns them.
+The upstream Generator repo should no longer create the Argo CD webhook resources or the URL secrets once this repo owns them.

 ## External Prerequisites